system-er/Godot3DInterpreter/README.md

 WIP - work in progress

 a little lowlevel logo-like interpreter, very buggy, but working (working like an old steammachine, that rattles and steams).
+dont look to the code - some parts are chaos and spaghetti...
 its based on a tutorial https://strongminds.dk/artikler/writing-a-small-parser-interpreter-part-1-scanner/
 and from this tutorial https://ruslanspivak.com/lsbasi-part18/ i will change the variable system to stack-system with ActivationRecords, in work...